 JL: No…Yes!
 Yes, actually.
 Well, No – because, that’s not where I got the idea of making a record.
 But Yes, because that’s where I knew I wanted to work with Bill in the future, I thought that that could be a good thing.
 I’ve always enjoyed working with people who know what they’re doing.
 You know, many people say that I’m very difficult in the studio.
 I’m not!
 I just don’t like people clumping around without knowing what they’re pressing, because it takes time away, and it absolutely destroys free thought.
 Y’know, the machinery side is vital, to be explicitly detailed on, and Bill knows his chops, there’s no doubt about that.

-And he definitely has a rock sensibility Bill, he totally understand the tones of guitars.
+And he definitely has a rock sensibility Bill, he totally understands the tones of guitars.
 Which I must say I was trying to fight against and get away from, but he kept introducing that to me.
 So Album is that kind of far-fetched stretch, where you’ve got Steve Vai being the most twiddly ridiculous, and me being my most insane, far leftfield of it.
 And the two combining rather well.
 It’s an experiment, and the people that allow you to experiment… it’s like the four enclosed walls, and you ricochet like a lunatic inside them, but you do need the confines of a distinct set of ideas.
 Freedom is a very fine thing, but it’s utterly pointless unless it’s restrained – that’s not freedom, it’s chaos.
 And chaos is alright, but only in short bursts, thank you, and always keep attached to a tether.

 Is that a motto to live by?